bpetermann/bpetermann/README.md

 ### Hi, I'm Ben 👋

-My journey into development started in mid-2021, mainly through resources such as theodinproject.com.
+My journey into development started in mid-2021, mainly through resources such as theodinproject.
 Four months later, I enrolled in the academic web development program at the University of Applied Sciences Technikum Wien, which I successfully completed in February 2023.

 I have worked with TypeScript, JavaScript, React, and Next.js, among others.

-I am currently focusing on bridging the gap and gaining a deeper understanding of the underlying principles of computer science while constantly striving to stay ahead with the latest technologies.
-I enjoy solving problems and developing innovative solutions.

 ### About me